'I knew he had it' - Pulisic's hidden shirt trolling Mexico explained after USMNT triumph

 Christian Pulisic's hidden shirt trolling Mexico, which he revealed from beneath his jersey after scoring the opener in a 2-0 win on Friday night, was a planned endeavor involving multiple people in the United States men's national team.

-Team-mate Tim Weah said it was him and DeAndre Yedlin who went to the equipment manager to request a "Man In The Mirror" shirt be made for Pulisic.
-It was a not-so-subtle reference to El Tri goalkeeper Guillermo Ochoa saying the U.S. looked in the mirror wanting to be Mexico.
+Team-mate Timothy Weah said it was him and DeAndre Yedlin who went to the equipment manager to request a "Man In The Mirror" shirt be made for Pulisic.
+It was a not-so-subtle reference to El Tri goalkeeper Guillermo Ochoa saying earlier in the week that the U.S. looked in the mirror wanting to be Mexico.

 The Chelsea star was able to flaunt the message when he headed the USMNT in front in the 74th minute of a World Cup qualifying victory.